turboboy215/SPC2MID/README.md

 See also: my programs PROB2MID and CAP2MID which also support SNES as well as other consoles, and GB2MID which aims to support all GB/GBC games.

-See the included DOCX file for a list of supported games using each program.
+See the included DOCX file for a list of supported games using each program, as well as required per-game settings and other information.